Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Description

-This software lets you manage projects using Kanban.
+This software lets you manage projects using Kanban and Gantt charts.
-Each project comprises tasks that can be dragged from one column to another.
+Each project is made up of tasks that can be dragged from one column to another, liked and commented on.
-The software is multi-user and changes are visible live, without the need to refresh the page.
+The software is multi-user and changes are visible live, with no need to refresh the page.

 ## ✅ Technologies used